AiC-Project/aic-project.github.io/index.md

 There are two ways to use AiC 2.0:

 - request access to [the online beta test](https://goo.gl/forms/mwM85JuVu5oWSdHx2)
-- install the solution from sources [Github](https://github.com/AiC-Project)
+- install the solution from [Github sources](https://github.com/AiC-Project)